jquense/yup/README.md

 #### `mixed.default(value)`

-Sets a default value to use when the value is missing.
+Sets a default value to use when the value is `undefined`.
 The default value will be cloned on each use wich can incur performance penalty for objects and arrays.
 To avoid this overhead you can also pass a function that returns an new default.

 ```js
   yup.string.default('nothing');